eshamalik080/-End-to-End-ML-Pipeline-/README.md

 - Data preprocessing(scaling, encoding) through pipeline
 - Train the Logistic Regression & Random Forest models
 - Hyperparameter tuning using GridSearchCV
-- Export model using joblib
+- Export the trained model using joblib

 ## How to use
 1. Clone the repo